-- 11.A.(a) Faculty members will recuse themselves from voting on any file in which they served as a voting member at a lower level of review. - Members must not serve on any Tenure and Promotion committee in any year in which they have applied for tenure and/or promotion.

-Members of the Tenure and Promotion Committees at the Department 11.C.(c) and, Faculty, and University levels cannot serve on the TPAC in the same academic year.
-The President of the Association and members of the Association's Grievance Committee shall not sit on any DTPC.
-FTPC.
-UTPC or TPAC.
-No officer of the Association or member of the Association's Steering Committee may serve as a member on the TPAC.
-Any person taking part in the assessment of a candidate will disclose any relationship or reasonable apprehension of bias which could be a cause for a conflict of interest.
+- (a) Faculty members will recuse themselves from voting on any file in which they served as a voting member at a lower level of review. - (b) Members must not serve on any Tenure and Promotion committee in any year in which they have applied for tenure and/or promotion. - (c) Members of the Tenure and Promotion Committees at the Department and Faculty cannot serve on the TPAC in the same academic year. - (d) Any person taking part in the assessment of a candidate will disclose any relationship or reasonable apprehension of bias which could be a cause for a conflict of interest.
 The Committee shall determine whether or not the relationship constitutes a conflict of interest.
-In such decisions, the Committee will err on the side of caution.- Appeals on the decision of conflict of interest or reasonable apprehension of bias shall be A person may request that a conflict of interest decision be made to theby JCAA.
-11.G.(e) All committees established as part of the tenure and promotion review process must have at least one male and one female member and reasonable efforts shall be made to seek diversity on the committees to reflect the academic community they are representing.
-11.H.(f) In any meeting between a candidate and any Tenure and Promotion Committee, Chairperson (or equivalent) or Dean, involving tenure or promotion, the member may shall have a representative of CUASA present.
-A faculty member hired before the ratification of this language may choose which tenure and promotion procedures apply to them.
-11.J.(q) All participants in the tenure and promotion review process, including members of review committees, academic administrators, and candidates, and observers and representatives of CUASA, shall be bound by the strict confidentiality of the proceedings and procedures of the tenure and promotion review process.-An observer nominated by the Carleton University Academic Staff Association may shall be invited to attend any meeting of any level Committee to which any candidate is invited if the Committee or the candidate so requests.
+In such decisions, the Committee will err on the side of caution.
+Appeals on the decision of conflict of interest or reasonable apprehension of bias shall be made to the JCAA. - (e) All committees established as part of the tenure and promotion review process must have at least one male and one female member and reasonable efforts shall be made to seek diversity on the committees to reflect the academic community they are representing. - (f) In any meeting between a candidate and any Tenure and Promotion Committee, Chairperson (or equivalent) or Dean, involving tenure or promotion, the member shall have a representative of CUASA present. - (g) All participants in the tenure and promotion review process, including members of review committees, academic administrators, and candidates shall be bound by the confidentiality of the proceedings and procedures of the tenure and promotion review process. - (h) An observer nominated by the Carleton University Academic Staff Association shall be invited to attend any meeting of any level

+Committee to which any candidate is invited if the Committee or the candidate so requests.

-Other than described herein, there shall be no restriction on the operation of established tenure policies and procedures.
+(i) Other than described herein, there shall be no restriction on the operation of established tenure policies and procedures.
 Establishment of a fixed proportion of tenured to non-tenured faculty shall be considered such a restriction.

-2.10.6 Tenure and Promotion to Associate Professor
+10.6 Tenure

-2.A. (a) Tenure and academic freedom are related to each other which is a right of all faculty members.
+(a) Tenure and academic freedom are related to each other which is a right of all faculty members.
 The right to freedom is, generally, the right not to be interfered with.
 A faculty member's right to academic freedom is his right not to be interfered with in the discharge of his academic role.
 That role includes the acquisition of knowledge and skills and the guidance of others in the acquisition of these.
 The right to academic freedom includes, accordingly, the right of a faculty member to criticize the university in any respect in which it is an environment unfavourable to these ends to advocate changes which will make it a more favourable one, and to oppose changes which will make it a less favourable one.
 It also includes the right of a faculty member to investigate, to teach and to publish as well as to criticize any aspect of learning or society insofar as doing so is compatible with his academic obligation to discharge the academic role in a responsible way.
 The principle of appointments with tenure is an important safeguard of the right to academic freedom, thus understood.

-The term "tenure" means permanency of appointment including the right to fair consideration for increases of responsibility and salary, and for promotions in rank, and the right of a faculty member to continue as such subject only to dismissal for just cause., except as described under the conditions of article 17.
+The term "tenure" means permanency of appointment including the right to fair consideration for increases of responsibility and salary, and for promotions in rank, and the right of a faculty member to continue as such subject only to dismissal for just cause..
 To achieve tenure, the appointee must demonstrate competence in teaching, promise in research and participation in service.

-2.B. (b) Consideration for Tenure and Promotion to Associate Professor
+(b) Consideration for Tenure